-Cream stew is a popular Japanese dish that is often served at home, as well as family style restaurants and cafes.
-In Japanese cuisine, a cream stew is considered "yoshoku" which refers to a style of western cuisine that has been adapted with a uniquely Japanese twist.
+Cream stew is a popular Japanese dish that is often served at home, as well as at family-style restaurants and cafes.
+In Japanese cuisine, a cream stew is considered "yoshoku" which refers to a style of Western cuisine that has been adapted with a uniquely Japanese twist.

 Japanese cream stew is characterized by a cream or dairy-based broth that is slightly thickened and includes traditional proteins such as chicken or pork.
 Other proteins that may be included are fish (white fish or salmon) or seafood (shrimp) and vegetables.
 Commonly used vegetables are potatoes, carrots, and onions.
 Broccoli and mushrooms are also popular additions to Japanese cream stew.

-Homemade cream stew can easily be made from scratch using the recipe below; however, it can be made with any brand of cream stew roux that is pre-made and available at Japanese grocery stores.
+Homemade cream stew can easily be made from scratch using the recipe below.
+However, it can also be made with any brand of cream stew roux that is pre-made and available at Japanese grocery stores.

 - 1 chicken thigh (cut into bite-sized pieces)

 - Black pepper (to taste)

 - 1 onion (sliced into 1/4-inch thick pieces)

 - 1 carrot (peeled and cut into bite-sized pieces)

 - 2 potatoes (peeled and cut into bite-sized cubes)